Kidney (vertebrates): Avian kidney

 In birds, the kidneys are typically elongated and located dorsally in the abdominal cavity in the pelvic skeletal depressions.

 The structure of the avian kidneys differs from the structure of the mammalian kidneys.
 The avian kidney is lobulated and usually consists of three lobes.
 The lobes are divided into lobules, each of which has a cortex and a medulla.
 The medulla of the each lobule is shaped like a cone, and, unlike mammals, it is not subdivided into the inner and outer regions, while structurally it is similar to the outer medulla of the mammalian kidney.
 In the avian kidney, the renal pelvis is absent, and each lobule has a separate branch to the ureter.
 No birds, except for the ostrich, have a bladder; urine is excreted from the kidneys through the ureters to the cloaca.

 Avian kidneys combine so called reptilian-type nephrons, without the loop of Henle, and mammalian-type nephrons, with the loop of Henle.
 Most nephrons are reptilian-type.
 The loop of Henle of birds is similar to that of mammals, the main difference is that the nephron of birds has only a short loop of Henle.
 Like mammals, although to a lesser extent, birds are able to produce concentrated urine, thus conserving water in the body.
 Nitrogenous waste products are excreted mainly in the form of uric acid, which is a white paste that is poorly soluble in water, which also helps to reduce water loss.
 Additional water reabsorption occurs in the cloaca and distal intestine.
-Altogether, this allows birds to excrete their wastes without significant loss of water.
+Altogether, this allows birds to excrete their wastes without significant loss of water, allowing them to fly long distances with limited water.

 In birds, the arterial blood is supplied to the kidneys by the cranial, middle and caudal renal arteries.
 Like reptiles, birds have a renal portal system, but it does not deliver blood to the loops of Henle, blood is delivered only to the proximal and distal tubules of the nephrons.
 When birds are in a state of dehydration, nephrons without a loop of Henle stop filtering, while nephrons with a loop continue, but due to the presence of a loop, they can produce concentrated urine.